 202 530 2255

 Kamaria joined BCAP in July 2014 as a Program Associate.
 She compiles information for weekly Code Alerts, updates Code Status Maps, and assists with other BCAP projects relating to compliance, adoption, and other code-related issues.
 Kamaria also maintains BCAP’s social media and website presence.
-She came to the project from Yale University, where she studied architecture.
+She came to the project from Yale University, where she studied architecture and obtained her bachelor’s degree.